 Each community patron must supply appropriate identification and address information to obtain a borrowing privilege card, and family members applying for privileges must be accompanied by the active University employee.
 Most community patrons are provided borrowing cards by the Libraries at our service desk locations.
 Clemson University special program participants are coordinated through the appropriate office, college, or department, and retired faculty and staff are provided borrowing cards through the Tiger1 Office.
 Clemson University policy states: “This card is the property of Clemson University.
 It should be carried at all times and presented upon request to any University official.
 This card is not transferable.”

-All community patrons are subject to fines and replacement costs for lost materials.
-The Libraries reserve the right to refuse borrowing privileges to any courtesy patron delinquent in returning books and/or paying fines.
+All community patrons are responsible for replacement costs for lost materials.
+The Libraries reserve the right to refuse borrowing privileges to any courtesy patron delinquent in returning books and/or habitual in overdues.

-With the exception of active faculty and staff, all patrons pay fines for overdue materials.
+All patrons are responsible for replacement costs if materials are not returned.
 The date shown when logged into My Account indicates the assigned due date for each item.
-After that date, fines apply for each overdue item.
 Items returned to the Libraries after hours or during closed holiday periods are considered to be returned on the previous open date.
 Items returned to remote book depositories are considered to be returned on the last date emptied.

 All patrons are financially responsible for lost or damaged materials.
 Materials cannot be purchased from the library.
 Regardless of whether replacement or payment has been made for an item, it remains the property of the university.
 Any person who has falsely claimed to have lost materials simply to retain possession can be charged for illegally possessing state property.

 Patrons receive four overdue notice communications.
-All patrons with materials which are forty-five days overdue receive a final bill for the replacement cost plus a processing fee and any accrued fines.
+All patrons with materials which are thirty (30) days overdue receive a final bill for the replacement cost.
 In cases where a patron offers to replace the item directly, he/she must purchase an item of the same edition or later.
 He/she must also pay any extra fees associated with the item (such as a binding fee if a paperback is substituted for a hard-bound) plus the processing fee.

 Student debts of more than $3.00 are periodically submitted to Clemson University Receivables for collection.
 Employee and community patron bills are periodically submitted to an external collection agency, for which additional collection fees may be assessed by the Libraries’ and/or the University Business Affairs Office.